sperte/sperte.github.io/index.md

 ## My philosophy

-A rule that plays out through both my design acumen and leadership is "**just because you can doesn't mean you should**".
+A rule that plays out through both my design and leadership is "**just because you can doesn't mean you should**".
 I have a strong bias towards being intentional or [purpose-driven](https://www.fastcompany.com/3048197/why-purpose-driven-companies-are-often-more-successful).
 I believe as a creative professional I have a moral responsibility for what I put out into the world.
 In other words, I'm not in it for [the paycheck](http://startupquote.com/post/859040744).

 With me, **what you see is what you get**.
 I believe in [extreme candor and authenticity](http://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/).
 While I'm always careful to guard against inappropriate sharing of information, I default to transparency.
 I think the foundation of good teamwork is vulnerability, and I strive to get and remain vulnerable.